WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/Graphics/scrollText.md

 ## Function Description

 The `scrollText` function animates the scrolling text on a pixel frame buffer by repeatedly calling the `drawText` function with different x coordinates.
-The function takes in the x coordinate where the scrolling text will stop, the y coordinate of the top-left corner of the scrolling text, the text to be scrolled,the RGB color values of the scrolling text, and the duration in seconds between each frame of the scrolling text animation.
+The function takes in the y coordinate of the top-left corner of the scrolling text, the text to be scrolled, the RGB color values of the scrolling text, and the duration in seconds between each frame of the scrolling text animation.

 The `scrollText` function initializes the x coordinate to be off-screen to the right (`board_width + 1`).
 Then, it enters a loop where it calls the `drawText` function with the current x coordinate, y coordinate, text, and color.
 After displaying the text, the function waits for the specified duration using the `time.sleep` function and clears the pixel frame buffer by calling the `setAllPixelsColour` function with the color black.
 Finally, the function decrements the x coordinate by 1 and repeats the loop until the x coordinate is less than or equal to the specified end_x coordinate.